tekknolagi/isdt/lecture-notes/3-bld.md

 In particular, it's important to note that the offset for the function `random_number` is all `0`s.
 You can see this by looking at the `call` instruction (the x86 opcode for this particular kind of call is `e8` and can be found at offset `7`).
-The textual version on the right hand side shows the absolute address for easier reading.
+The `e8` call opcode is a *relative call*, meaning that it takes an offset as its argument.
 In this case, it's `0xc` because `e8` takes an offset relative to the next instruction (not an absolute address) and the next instruction begins at `0xc`.

-`e8 00 00 00 00` seems a little silly to me.
-What are the odds that the address of `random_number` just happens to be `0`?
-Isn't that supposed to be invalid---`NULL`, even?
-Also, look at the address for `printf` (offset `1c`).
-That is a different function and yet the code seems to be using the same address for calling both.

-Last, you may have noticed that we compiled an object file for `main.c` *without compiling or referencing `lib.c`*!
-Unlike in some languages with extensive module systems, there is no such transitive compilation in C. We said "compile `main.c`" and GCC did that... and only that.
+It's probably not the case that GCC dumped the body of `random_number` into the `main` function.
+It's impossible, actually, since we compiled `main.c` in isolation---we did not give GCC the code for `lib.c` in our compile command.
+Same thing with `printf` (at code offset `0x1c`).
+So something must be afoot... perhaps the it's a placeholder value.

+Because `lib.c` hasn't been compiled yet, it's impossible these offsets to be
-So there's actually no way these could be the right addresses because the compiler has no way of knowing where the code to `random_number` or `printf` lives.
+accurate: the compiler has no way of knowing where the code to `random_number` or `printf` lives.
 All it knows about `random_number` is that it will eventually be provided by some other object file (or it will fail to link).

+And yep, if we request an executable, it fails to link:

 ```console?prompt=$
 $ gcc -Os main.c